 Worldwide Licence, 5 years, full coverage illustration for whiskey label ONLY

-And if the commission goes ahead, don’t forget to invoice the client promptly on completion.
+If the commission goes ahead, don’t forget to invoice the client promptly on completion!

-This resource has been made available to support the Price It Right campaign which supports illustrators and commissioners to be confident in pricing and negotiating work.
+This resource has been made available as part of the Price It Right campaign which enables illustrators and commissioners to price and negotiate their work with confidence.

 Further advice is available on Negotiating Pricing